Melbourne Community Stadium

 Home Kit: Claret and White

 Melbourne Community Stadium is primarily an athletics stadium, which is owned by the local council.
-The largely open stadium is dominated by the Main Stand on one side.
+The largely open stadium is dominated by the Main Stand on the East side.
 This covered all seated stand is raised above pitch level, meaning that spectators have to climb a small set of steps to access it.
 It has a capacity of around 1,000 seats.
 In front of the seated area lower down there are a few rows of terrace.
 The stand is cantilevered meaning that there are no supporting pillars to impede your view.
 There are also windshields to either side of the Stand.
 The main drawback to spectators in this stand as you would expect at an athletics stadium, is that the stand is set well back from the playing action, as there is a long jump area, eight running lanes and the team dugouts situated between it and the pitch.

 There is a Clubhouse bar inside the ground, which welcomes away fans.
 It shows BT and Sky Sports on a large screen and often has real ale.
 The Clubhouse also offer cooked breakfasts up until 1.30pm.
 The nearest pub is probably the Red Beret on Melbourne Avenue, but looks like your typical estate boozer.
 A better bet would be 'The Flyer' pub and restaurant, which is part of the Hungry Horse chain.
 It is situated over the back of the park which is located next to the stadium.
 Just ask directions to Morrisons and you can't go wrong as the pub is next door to the superstore.